shaliulab/pythonvideoannotator-models/docs/models/project.md

 ### videos

-Can get and set the list of videos from a project.
+Used to get and set the list of videos of the project.

 ## **Functions**
 ***************************